Get 80% off your plan for your first 6 months.*

 6. Seek professional advice if needed

-Claiming Employment Allowance helps you reduce your payroll costs and improve your cash flow.
-With the right tools, the process is straightforward.
+Claiming Employment Allowance helps you lower your payroll costs and improve your cash flow.
+With the right tools, the process is straightforward and takes just minutes.

-Using payroll software like Xero makes it easy to claim the allowance and keeps your records up to date.
-This gives you more time to focus on running your business.
-Try Xero for free.
+Xero Payroll makes it simple to claim the allowance, submit your EPS to HMRC and keep your records organised.
+This gives you more time to focus on running your business, so get one month free.

 FAQs on Employment Allowance

-Here are answers to some common questions about the Employment Allowance.
+Here are answers to frequently asked questions about Employment Allowance.

 What happens if my Employment Allowance claim is rejected?